PrincetonUniversity/removing_tedium/08_automatic_data_analysis/README.md

 **Step 3: Point your browser at the webpage**

-Call myplots from your local machine:
+Call `myplots` from your local machine:

 ```
 $ myplots
 $
 ```

-You should be able to see the figure at:
+You should be able to see the figure in a web browser at:

 ```
 https://tigress-web.princeton.edu/~aturing/myjob